koltluo/omnimech/content/products/High-Voltage-Switchgear-Cabinet/LKGK-12-fully-enclosed-inflatable-cabinet.md

 gallery: # List of gallery image filenames in this folder
   - "/images/Complete-switch-cabinet/4.jpg"
 # Add your other params: summary_specs, technical_specs_table, etc.
-tags: [HXGN17 12 unit AC metal enclosed ring network switchgear,AC metal enclosed ring network switchgear,12 unit AC metal enclosed ring network switchgear,power distribution system,ring network power supply,stable power distribution,electrical components,circuit breaking,isolation,protection,easy installation,easy maintenance,continuous and secure power supply]
+tags: [High-voltage complete switchgear,electrical components,circuit breaking,isolation,protection,easy installation,easy maintenance,continuous and secure power supply]
 product_categories: ["Complete-switch-cabinet", "power distribution system"]
-description: "HXGN15-12 (F), HXGN15-12 (F R) box-type fixed AC metal-enclosed switchgear (hereinafter referred to as switchgear), suitable for rated voltage of 12KV, rated frequency of 50HZ, rated current of 630A and above A three-phase AC system powered by network cabinets or radial terminals, used for segmenting and branching of cable lines."
+description: "LCGK-12 fully insulated and fully enclosed inflatable metal switchgear (referred to as inflatable cabinet) is also known as common box type inflatable cabinet, sf6 inflatable cabinet.
+All its live parts are completely sealed in a 3.0mm thick stainless steel SF6 gas box, multiple branch switches can be installed in one gas box, so that the switchgear is not affected by the environment. "
 summary_specs:
   - name: "Certification"
     value: "CB, CE, EMC, EMF, ROHS"